anuj120377/Credit-Risk-Modelling/README.md

 -> Experiment with XGBoost / LightGBM for better performance on imbalanced datasets.
 -> Incorporate feature engineering with domain-specific financial ratios.
 -> Deploy as an interactive web app (Flask/Streamlit) for real-time risk assessment.

-Explore deep learning architectures (e.g., Autoencoders) for feature extraction and anomaly detection.
+-> Explore deep learning architectures (e.g., Autoencoders) for feature extraction and anomaly detection.

-💼 Business Applicat